HathorNetwork/rfcs/text/0000-p2p-sync.md

 ```
 {
     "timestamp": 1564658478,
+    "include_hashes": false,
+    "offset": 0,
 }
 ```

 The `timestamp` field is optional and, if not passed, the peer that receives this message will assume it is the latest timestamp.

+`include_hashes` is an optional boolean (false by default) that, in case it's true, requests also the hashes of the tips (and not only the `merkle_tree`).
+These hashes have a pagination limit and that's why we also have the `offset` parameter, so we can request more hashes from the same timestamp.

 All GET-TIPS messages expect as a TIPS message back.